-Autoable fields in records (students in previous example) until now, all variables were constant important information for garbage collector, parallel evaluator, caches, etc constant values are less error-prone than mutable values, especially with sharing, concurrency, etc. in C, C++, Java, etc, variables are mutable by default in ML, it's the opposite Keeping variables constant is the basis of Functional Programming (no side-effects) In Haskell, mutable world (monads) and constant world (usual expressions) are distinct.
+- several fields may be declared mutable in records (students in previous example) - until now, all variables were constant - important information for garbage collector, parallel evaluator, caches, etc - constant values are less error-prone than mutable values, especially with sharing, concurrency, etc. - in C, C++, Java, etc, variables are mutable by default - in ML, it's the opposite - Keeping variables constant is the basis of Functional Programming (no side-effects) - In Haskell, mutable world (monads) and constant world (usual expressions) are distinct.